A laparotomy is an operation to look inside your abdomen, and at the organs there. There are many reasons why this operation might be needed.

 Why might a laparotomy be needed?

 A laparotomy might be needed to look for problems in the abdomen or internal organs, or to treat a particular condition.
+For example, it might be done to find out why you have abdominal (tummy) pain, if you have an injury to your abdomen, to look at the spread of certain diseases such as endometriosis and cancer.
 Sometimes it’s done in emergency situations.

 A laparotomy needs a fairly large incision in the abdomen.
 It is different from a laparoscopy, which is keyhole surgery to look into the abdomen.